mkeenan-kdb/navaria-community/README.md

 You can access the live community version here: [Navaria Community App](https://navaria-webdeploy.navaria.pages.dev/app/)

 This instance is running for the community.
-I've added a basic sample course to show the various content types that can be used to create rich courses.
-Other than that, it's waiting for **you** to create content.
+It's currently empty, waiting for **you** to create content.
 If you would like to create content for the community version, you can contact me and I'll help you get started with admin access.

 ---